 - Grant a vote of approval for a retiring Board at the request of the Review Committee.

-- Elect the Board, Chief Review Committee and Peer Court, as well as deputies for the Chief Review Committee and Peer Court.
+- Elect the other Board members, elect Chief Review Committee and Peer Court, as well as deputies for the Chief Review Committee and Peer Court.

 - Bestow the title of Honourable Chairman and Honourable Member of the Society.

 - Adopt a resolution for a change of the statute.